Schrixx/Weather-Website/README.md

 ![Schrixx Logo](src/assets/readme/schrixxLogoSmall.png)
 # Welcome To My Weather Web App

 This is a Weather Web App made on my own.
 It's capable of displaying weather data on a given city; specifically the current high and low, humidity, sunrise and sunset, and finally wind speed.
-For the UI and visuals I took from other weather website designs.
+For the UI and visuals I took inspiration from other weather website designs.

 ### [Demo Video on YouTube](https://www.youtube.com/watch?v=1oms4JDP8ow)